sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-gke.md

 # Configure Sourcegraph on Google Kubernetes Engine (GKE)

+To install Sourcegraph on Google Kubernetes Engine, you must deploy onto a supported machine type and use a persistent standard disk or a persistent SSD.

 ## Prerequisites {#gke-prerequisites}

-1. You need to have a GKE cluster (>=1.19) with the `HTTP Load Balancing` addon enabled.
-Alternatively, you can use your own choice of Ingress Controller and disable the `HTTP Load Balancing` add-on, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller).
+- You need to have a GKE cluster (>=1.19) with the `HTTP Load Balancing` addon enabled.

+> [Learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller) about deploying your own Ingress Controller instead of disabling the `HTTP Load Balancing` add-on.

-1. Your account should have sufficient access rights, equivalent to the `cluster-admin` ClusterRole.
+- You need to have an account with sufficient access equivalent to the `cluster-admin` ClusterRole.
-1. Connect to your cluster (via either the console or the command line using `gcloud`) and ensure the cluster is up and running by running: `kubectl get nodes` (several `ready` nodes should be listed)
+- You need to be able to connect to your cluster (via either the console or the command line using `gcloud`) and ensure the cluster is up and running.
+You should see several `ready` nodes listed when you run: `kubectl get nodes`.
-1. Have the [Helm CLI](https://helm.sh/docs/intro/install/) installed and run the following command to link to the Sourcegraph helm repository (on the machine used to interact with your cluster):
+- You need to have the [Helm CLI](https://helm.sh/docs/intro/install/) installed and run the following command to link to the Sourcegraph helm repository.
+This should be ran on the machine used to interact with your cluster:

 ```sh
 helm repo add sourcegraph https://helm.sourcegraph.com/release
 ```

+## Hardware and Service Requirements

+Before beginning the deployment we recommend reviewing the required hardware and service resource requirements.

+Use the [resource estimator](../resource_estimator.md) to determine the resource requirements for your environment.
+You will use this information to set up the instance and configure the override file in the steps below.

 ## Steps {#gke-steps}

+### Create Override File & Add Deployment Configurations

-**1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options for what can be configured.
+Create your override file and add in any configuration override settings you need - see [configuration](./helm/#configuration) documentation for more information on override files and the options for custom configurations.

 Add into your override file the below values to configure both your ingress hostname and your storage class.
-We recommend configuring Ingress to use [Container-native load balancing] to expose Sourcegraph publicly on a domain of your choosing and setting the Storage Class to use [Compute Engine persistent disk].
-(For an example file see [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/gcp/override.yaml))
+We recommend configuring Ingress to use [Container-native load balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing) to expose Sourcegraph publicly on a domain of your choosing and setting the Storage Class to use [Compute Engine persistent disk](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver#:~:text=Google%20Kubernetes%20Engine%20(GKE)%20provides,tied%20to%20GKE%20version%20numbers.).
+For an example, see [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/gcp/override.yaml).

+> ℹ️ [Container-native load balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/container-native-load-balancing) is only available on VPC-native clusters.
+[Learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress) about ingress load balancing for legacy clusters.

 <!--[override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/gcp/override.yaml)-->
 ```yaml